cheestov/2023SpringNotes/To-Do.md

 	- [ ] do the spectrum test
 	- [ ] text madeliene about technical interveiws
 	- [ ] TEST RACHEL
+	- [ ] text dad about rent money for january and for merill lynch account
 	- [ ] VIDEO INTERVEIW FOR SAS
 	- [ ] practice leet code?
 Wednesday 3/01: